 The Trust's ownership interest in receivables results in significant concentrations of credit risk in the agricultural and construction industries in Canada.
 Numerous factors can affect the future performance of the Trust.
-These factors include the general level of activity in the agricultural and construction industries, the rate of North American agricultural production and demand, weather conditions, commodity prices, consumer confidence, government subsidies for the agricultural sector and prevailing levels of construction (especially housing starts).
+In addition to the impacts from COVID-19 previously discussed, these factors include the general level of activity in the agricultural and construction industries, the rate of North American agricultural production and demand, weather conditions, commodity prices, consumer confidence, government subsidies for the agricultural sector and prevailing levels of construction (especially housing starts).
+The Trust manages the foregoing risks through amounts deposited in a cash reserve account and the deferred purchase price, which provide the Trust with overcollateralization designed to minimize these credit risks.